gruppe-adler/grad-vehicleRespawn/readme.md

 ## Custom Code

-If you want to execute custom code on the vehicle, e.g. to fill up custom cargo, change skins or whatever put the following in the description.ext
+If you want to execute custom code on the vehicle, e.g. to fill up custom cargo, change skins or whatever put the following in the description.ext and replace myVehicleClassname with the classname of the vehicle for which the code should apply

 ```
 class GRAD_vehicleRespawn {